phunterlau/code-in-blog/ai-heatmap/README.md

 Inspired by <https://www.linkedin.com/feed/update/urn:li:activity:7285060817761288194/>

-and I love space invaders.
+and I love pacman and space invaders.
 Use your own avatar or letters.
 Use in an ethical way!